Mentoring & Coaching

 How do I find a Mentor?

-approach to a recommended mentor or known senior colleague often
+- A personal approach to a recommended mentor or known senior

-health trusts have in-house mentoring schemes for
+- Most mental health trusts have in-house mentoring schemes for

 consultants, or know how to access mentors.
-Contact your clinical or medical
+Contact your clinical

-Divisions are developing mentoring schemes, with
+- Some College Divisions are developing mentoring schemes, with

 How do I become a Mentor?

-division manager to find out how you can get involved in mentoring
+- Contact your division manager to find out how you can get

-currently providing free mentor training to individuals who would
+The College is currently providing free mentor training to

 Contact your division